gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 ### 2. AV1 metadata

+Please see the subsection 6.4.2, 6.7.3, and 6.7.4 of the [AV1 Bitstream & Decoding Process Specification](https://aomediacodec.github.io/av1-spec/av1-spec.pdf) for more details on some of the expected values.

-MasteringDisplay (`--mastering-display`) and ContentLightLevel (`--content-light`) parameters are used to set the mastering display and content light level in the AV1 bitstream.
+`MasteringDisplay` (`--mastering-display`) and `ContentLightLevel` (`--content-light`) parameters are used to set the mastering display and content light level in the AV1 bitstream.

-MasteringDisplay takes the format of `G(x,y)B(x,y)R(x,y)WP(x,y)L(max,min)` where `G(x,y)` is the green channel of the mastering display, `B(x,y)` is the blue channel of the mastering display, `R(x,y)` is the red channel of the mastering display, `WP(x,y)` is the white point of the mastering display, and `L(max,min)` is the light level of the mastering display. the x and y values can be coordinates from 0.0 to 1.0 as specified in CIE 1931 while the min,max values can be floating point values representing candelas per square meter.
+`MasteringDisplay` takes the format of `G(x,y)B(x,y)R(x,y)WP(x,y)L(max,min)` where

+- `G(x,y)` is the green channel of the mastering display
+- `B(x,y)` is the blue channel of the mastering display
+- `R(x,y)` is the red channel of the mastering display
+- `WP(x,y)` is the white point of the mastering display
+- `L(max,min)` is the light level of the mastering display

+The `x` and `y` values can be coordinates from 0.0 to 1.0, as specified in CIE 1931 while the min,max values can be floating point values representing candelas per square meter, or nits.
+For the `max,min` values, they are generally specified in the range of 0.0 to 1.0, but there are no constraints on the provided values.
+Invalid values will be clipped accordingly.

+`ContentLightLevel` takes the format of `max_cll,max_fall` where both values are integers clipped into range of 0 to 65535.

 Examples: